Clergy

 Rabbi Gayle Pomerantz

-In June of 2018 Rabbi Gayle Pomerantz became the third Senior Rabbi in Temple Beth Sholom’s history.
+This year marks 30 years that Rabbi Pomerantz has served Temple Beth Sholom.
+In June of 2018, Rabbi Gayle Pomerantz became the third Senior Rabbi in Temple Beth Sholom’s history.
 She has served the congregation with passion and integrity since 1994 and was the first woman rabbi at Temple Beth Sholom.
 She has touched the lives of Temple Beth Sholom’s congregation, from the tiniest tots to our seniors, in many rich and significant ways.
 Her rabbinate is committed to nourishing Jewish souls through learning, acts of tikkun olam and innovative spiritual engagement.
-Her guidance has opened paths for sacred living by integrating women’s spirituality and leadership, initiating social justice projects, and creating original and transformative worship experiences with Cantor Lisa Segal.
+Her guidance has opened paths for sacred living by integrating women’s spirituality and leadership, initiating social justice projects, and creating our Panim el Panim small groups project to put relationships at the center of Jewish living.
 She has brought enthusiasm, joy, compassion and creativity to Temple Beth Sholom and serves with a full heart.

 Rabbi Pomerantz was the first female president of the Rabbinic Association of Greater Miami in 1998.
 She has been recognized by the Jewish Museum of Florida with their “Breaking the Glass Ceiling Award,” by the City of Miami Beach as “A Woman to Know,” and as a “Woman of Valor” by the National Council of Jewish Women.
-She currently serves on the Union for Reform Judaism’s (URJ) National Commission on Social Action and the clergy advisory board of URJ’s Camp Coleman.
-Rabbi Pomerantz is also a graduate of the Institute for Jewish Spirituality’s rabbinic learning program and participated in AIPAC’s mission for progressive rabbis.
+She was the Vice Chair of the Union for Reform Judaism’s (URJ) National Commission on Social Action and currently Chairs the Greater Miami Jewish Federation’s Synagogue/Federation Committee.
+Rabbi Pomerantz also graduated from the Institute for Jewish Spirituality’s rabbinic learning program and participated in AIPAC’s mission for progressive rabbis.
+Before coming to Temple Beth Sholom, she served as assistant rabbi of Temple Emanu-El of San Francisco and as rabbinic intern at Central Synagogue in New York City.
+She graduated from Brandeis University Magna Cum Laude with High Honors.
+Rabbi Pomerantz was ordained at the Hebrew Union College-Jewish Institute of Religion in 1989.
+In May 2014, Rabbi Pomerantz received a Doctor of Divinity degree, marking twenty-five years in the rabbinate.
+She is married and has three children and her first grandchild.
+When she is not teaching, preaching, counseling, or organizing, you might find her riding her bike, taking a walk, or catching up with friends and family. rabbipomerantz@tbsmb.org

 Rabbi Robert A. Davis, D.Min.